bowman2001/perplexdoc/content/doc/preview/markdownpreview/index.md

 ### Definition list

+The definition list is also an extension for Goldmark supported by Hugo.

 First term
 : Description of the first term

 Second term
 : Description of the second term

+## Missing Markdown elements

+Some inline HTML elements have no corresponding syntax in Goldmark.
+We can either enable raw HTML in Markdown or use some hacky tricks to generate them with Hugo.
-## Other Elements — sub, sup, kbd, mark, abbr
+### Simple inline: sub, sup, kbd, mark, cite

 H{_2}O, X{^n} + Y{^n} = Z{^n}